Paul Sweezy: Early years and education

 Sweezy attended Phillips Exeter Academy and went on to Harvard and was editor of The Harvard Crimson, graduating magna cum laude in 1932.
 Having completed his undergraduate coursework, his interests shifted from journalism to economics.
 Sweezy spent the 1931–32 academic year taking courses at the London School of Economics, traveling to Vienna to study on breaks.
 It was at this time that Sweezy was first exposed to Marxian economic ideas.
 He made the acquaintance of Harold Laski, Joan Robinson and other young left-wing British thinkers of the day.

-Upon his return to the United States, Sweezy again enrolled at Harvard, from which he received his PhD degree in 1937.
-During his studies, Sweezy had become the "ersatz son" ("ersatz" meaning "replacement" in German) of the renowned, Austrian-born economist Joseph Schumpeter, although on an intellectual level, their views were diametrically opposed.
+Upon his return to the United States, Sweezy again enrolled at Harvard, from which he received his PhD degree in 1937 for a thesis on the "Limitation of the Vend", an English mineowners' cartel entitled, The Limitation of the Vend: A Study in Monopoly and Competition.
+During his studies, Sweezy became like a son to the Austrian-born economist Joseph Schumpeter, although on an intellectual level, their views were diametrically opposed.
 Later, as colleagues, their debates on the "Laws of Capitalism" were of legendary status for a generation of Harvard economists.

 While at Harvard, Sweezy founded the academic journal The Review of Economic Studies and published essays on imperfect competition, the role of expectations in the determination of supply and demand, and the problem of economic stagnation.